 Many content creators like to livestream because it's a fun hobby that allows you to connect with other individuals with similar interests.
 For many people, becoming a full-time streamer isn’t necessarily the end goal, and that’s okay.
 But for those who want to turn their passion for live streaming into a career, becoming a Twitch affiliate is your first step on that path, and Streamlabs can help you get there.
 In this post, we are going to discuss the requirements you must achieve to become a Twitch affiliate and five tips to help you get there.

 To become a Twitch affiliate, you must first reach the following achievements:

 - Have an average of 3 viewers.

-Please note, all affiliate requirements must be completed in 30 calendar days.
-Becoming an affiliate on Twitch opens the door for greater financial opportunities.
-As a Twitch affiliate, you can start receiving income by accepting subscriptions from viewers, running advertisements, and enabling Bits so viewers can Cheer on your channel.
+Please note: All affiliate requirements must be completed within a 30 calendar day period.
+Becoming an affiliate on Twitch opens the door to greater financial opportunities for live streamers.
+As a Twitch affiliate, you can start receiving income by accepting subscriptions from viewers, running advertisements, and enabling Twitch Bits so viewers can Cheer on your channel.

-Five Tips to Help you Become a Twitch Affiliate
+5 Tips to Help You Become a Twitch Affiliate

 We’ve talked with top streamers in the industry to gather insight into the ways they are growing their channel.
 Below are a few best practices that helped them achieve their goals.